 You never know when the weather might change!

 Hard coolers are the best for the road.
 Especially since you can pack it onto your Atoll iSUP when on the water, use it as a seat, and can attach fishing rods to the outside in case you want to do some paddle board fishing.
+They’re also great for carrying and transporting your hydration.
 This is an essential item on our camping gear list.

 First Aid Kit